 -

 Thank you for your answer.
 I want to know how I can choose a cassette and chainring that will work together.
 Can I buy any 7 speed cassette and 3 speed chainring so that they are compatible?
 As I understood the chain size depends on the cassette.
-Does chainring type depend on the cassette too?– MOONDec 20, 2017 at 23:53
+Does chainring type depend on the cassette too?– MOONCommented Dec 20, 2017 at 23:53

 -

 I thought I was clear.
 "You need a 7 speed chain, cassette, and chainring."
 The chainring is not 3 speed - there are 3.
-Dec 20, 2017 at 23:56
+Commented Dec 20, 2017 at 23:56